Ndichu-shee/school_management_system/README.md

-# school_management_system
+School Management System
+This is a Django+Bootsrap project

-A school management system built in Django and Bootstrap Getting Started
+Getting Started
-Prequisities
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Prerequisites
 Python 3
 PostgreSQL

-#Installing
+Installing
-Create a postgressql database schooldb, and a user with superuser priviledges to own the database, by default the credentials can be the same as the username and password in env.sh.template: export DATABASE_URL = postgres://schooluser:<password>@localhost:5432/schooldb
+Create a postgresql database schooldb, and a user with superuser privileges to own the database, by default the credentials can be the same as the username and password in env.sh.template: export DATABASE_URL = postgres://schooluser:<password>@localhost:5432/schooldb

+sudo -u postgres createuser schooldbuser --superuser
+$ sudo -u postgres psql

+postgres=# ALTER USER schooldbuser WITH PASSWORD 'Utu@123';

+postgres=# \q

+Create the database

+sudo -u postgres createdb schooldb -O schooldbuser Migrate the database

+python manage.py migrate